lmadkins/stalls-for-all/README.md

 ### To view locally:
 - Fork and clone this repository
-- In your terminal, type "cd project-2"
+- In your terminal, type "cd project-two-react"
-- Once inside the project-2 repo, type "npm i"
+- Once inside the project-2-react directory, type "npm i"
 - After installation is complete, type "npm start"
 - Open in your code editor